-Welcome!
 We are Taylor and Fong Chong, and The Mala Market is where we offer premium and hard-to-find Sichuan specialty ingredients and a curated selection of our favorite Chinese pantry essentials.
-The Market is an offshoot of our blog, The Mala Project, where we write about Cooking Sichuan in America, including recipes, restaurant features and travel articles, since 2014.
+The Market is an offshoot of our blog, The Mala Project, where we have written about Cooking Sichuan in America, including recipes, restaurant features and travel articles, since 2014.
 In 2017, the blog became part of the market and was rechristened The Mala Market Blog.

-A former (and still occasional) journalist (Wall Street Journal editor; contributor to the New York Times, Slate, Roads & Kingdoms), I started the blog as a challenge to myself to move beyond my usual Chinese recipes and cook my way through my prized collection of Sichuan cookbooks—the rare, the out-of-print, and the printed-only-in-China—which are full of food the way it's made in Chengdu, my favorite place to eat.
+A former (and still occasional) journalist (Wall Street Journal editor; contributor to the New York Times, Slate, Roads & Kingdoms), I started the blog as a challenge to myself to move beyond my usual Chinese recipes and cook my way though my prized collection of Sichuan cookbooks—the rare, the out-of-print, and the printed-only-in-China*—which are full of food the way it's made in Chengdu, my favorite place to eat.

 My goal was to adapt the recipes to America while using made-in-Sichuan ingredients, keeping the dishes as authentic as possible.
 So the blog was an exploration of whether it’s possible for a home cook to do these recipes justice in the U.S. and of how to lay your hands on the right ingredients to do so.

-A funny thing happened along the way, however, and I increasingly began to use my newfound knowledge and skills to develop my own recipes, attempting to recreate dishes I’ve eaten over the past decade in great Sichuan restaurants in both Chengdu and around the U.S. An even funnier thing happened when I realized that most of us can’t always find the Sichuan specialty ingredients that make the food taste like it does in Sichuan.
-We live in Nashville, but even people who live in larger cities have trouble knowing what ingredient or brand to buy and where to buy it.
+A funny thing happened along the way, however, and I increasingly began to use my newfound knowledge and skills to develop my own recipes, attempting to recreate dishes I’ve eaten over the past decade in great Sichuan restaurants in both Chengdu and around the U.S. My biggest obstacle was sourcing the Sichuan specialty ingredients that make the food taste like it does in Sichuan.
+In particular, it was hard to source the premium Sichuan peppers and chili peppers that provide the cuisine's quintessential mala flavor.

 So in 2016, I decided to source the most essential ingredients myself and make them available here.
 By that time, Chief Taster and Translator Fong Chong was old enough to join me in that effort, and a mother-daughter company was born.
 We spent the summer of 2017 in Sichuan, researching farmers and suppliers and laying the groundwork to import our own products.
 (Read about our exploration of the tortured path of Sichuan pepper from Chinese farm to American table here.)

 As always, we value your feedback and welcome your questions, suggestions and comments.
-Just click on the little envelope in the icon bar and drop us a line at 2812B Vaulx Lane, Nashville, TN 37204.
+Just click on the little envelope in the icon bar to email us.
+Or drop us a line at 2812B Vaulx Lane, Nashville, TN 37204.

 Thanks for visiting!Taylor & Fong Chong